The face and voice of a person have distinctive characteristics and are widely used as biometric cues

 REGISTRATION

-We welcome participants to apply for the “FAME Challenge 2026” by expressing their interest via google forms at this link.
+We welcome participants to apply for the “FLAG Challenge 2027” by expressing their interest via google forms at to be announced — the registration form will be linked here at the start of the registration period.

 For any queries please contact us at our email mavceleb@gmail.com.